CALLED TO CARE

 Being shown the "Hideaway" where runaway slaves sometimes had to hide when "slave catchers" were actively looking in Geneseo.

 Clock Training, which taught us how to be a better ally for those who identify with LGTBQIA+

 be you, with us art installation, see: be-you-with-us

-The Missions Team decided to try a completely different approach to gifting the community and developed a series of three concerts in City Park that were free and for the community called, Classics in the Park.
+In 2022, the Missions Team decided to experiment with a completely different approach to gifting the community and developed a series of three concerts in City Park that were free and for the community called, Classics in the Park.

 There have been more traditional activities like assisting with Foster Care Night Out:

 The Corn Boil continues in modified form, and continues to raise resources for local and world food hunger both through the dinner and making corn available to the public for a donation.